khari-hopes/reading-notes/README.md

 ![header of a beach](https://fraserisland-australia.com/wp-content/uploads/2016/11/8.Fraser-Island-Beaches-Header.jpg)

 # __reading-notes__ _Khari Hopes_
-A place to view all of my notes for Codex Academy.
+Originally from Wisconsin but ventured off to Louisiana A place to view all of my notes for Codex Academy.

 ## Growth Mindset